 Records were shattered at the World Footbrake Challenge as four drivers took home five big checks over three days.
 Don’t worry, we’ll do the math for you.

 BRISTOL, TN – The World Footbrake Challenge (WFC) has been a “must experience” race for footbrakers all over the globe since it’s inception.
 For the 14th event, two experienced drivers made the trip for the very first time and hit the jackpot.
-The other winners may have been to the WFC before but this year was different as they drove straight into the winner’s circle.
+The other winners may have raced the WFC before, but this year they drove straight into the winner’s circle.